tadashibashi/simon/README.md

 ### 2. GamePlay
 Main gameplay loop

-#### - CountDown
-Initialize props and state variables.
-Show a countdown overlay to prepare the player: 3, 2, 1, Start!

 #### - PlayTones
 Game will play sequence of tones back to the player, at the speed